Helix-Track/Website/docs/README.md

 Website is in the phase of construction.

-For more information you can reach us via email address:
+For the more information you can reach us via the following email address:

 svyaz.s.ulitkami [at] helixtrack.io